amulya0000/terraform/README.md

 •	Integration and Extensibility: It integrates well with other tools and has a robust plugin system, enabling users to extend its functionality to meet their specific requirements.

 •	These factors contribute to Terraform's popularity as a versatile and efficient infrastructure provisioning tool.

+What are providers in terraform?

+1. Providers: Providers in Terraform are plugins that interface with different infrastructure platforms.
+They allow you to define and manage resources within those platforms using Terraform.
+You can configure providers in your Terraform code to specify the authentication details, regions, and other settings specific to the platform you are working with.

+What are Resources in Terraform?

+1. Resources: Resources in Terraform represent the infrastructure objects you want to manage.
+They are defined using resource blocks and specify the desired state of the resource and its configuration.
+Each resource type has its own set of attributes that define the properties, settings, and relationships of the resource.
+When you apply your Terraform configuration, Terraform compares the desired state with the current state of the resources and takes actions to create, update, or delete resources as needed.

+By understanding providers and resources, you can effectively leverage Terraform to provision and manage infrastructure resources across different platforms, following the infrastructure as code approach.